simpli-smart/voice-agent/README.md

 ### API Key Setup

-The voice agent requires an API key for accessing the AI services.
-Contact your service provider to obtain the necessary credentials.
+The SimpliSmart Voice Agent requires an API key for accessing the AI services.
+Contact SimpliSmart to obtain the necessary credentials.

 ## Running the Application